danielbachhuber/one-time-login/readme.txt

 Because it's a one-time login URL, it will only work once.
 If you need access again, you'll need to run the WP-CLI command again.

+Feel free to [file issues and pull requests](https://github.com/runcommand/one-time-login) against the project on Github.

 == Installation ==

 See description for installation and usage instructions.